rickithadi/jekyll-netlify-boilerplate/_posts/2022-08-03-deploy-your-notion-site-on-a-custom-domain.md

   Notion is a great tool for keeping track of stuff and organising your life.
   It's marketed as a productivity tool which it sort of is.
 I've been using it as of late for daily journaling.
 The functionality, aesthetics and extensibility have been very impressive.
+Below is an example of it can be used.

   <p align="center">